jakubks/vibron/README.md

 `vibron.py` is a Python package that allows for an easy calculation of a number of molecular properties which rely on the coupling between the electronic and vibrational degrees of freedom such as:

-### 1. Franck-Condon emission and absorption spectra
+### 1. Franck-Condon Emission and Absorption Spectra

-The FC absorption/emission spectra and fluorescence lifetimes can be calculated using calculated or provided Huang-Rhys parameters (`Molecule` class) or a custom user-provided spectral density (`Dye` class).
+The FC absorption/emission spectra and fluorescence lifetimes can be calculated using provided Huang-Rhys parameters (`Molecule` class) or a custom user-provided spectral density (`Dye` class).

-### 2. Electron/energy transfer rates
+### 2. Charge/Energy Transfer Rates

 A number of theoretical methods of calculating electron/energy transfer rates are implemented in the `DonorAcceptor` class.
 These include the non-adiabatic Marcus theory, single-mode and many-mode Marcus-Levich-Jortner theory, and the full Fermi Golden rule approach (which is also implemented for a custom user-provided spectral density).

-### 3. Heterogenous electron transfer rates
+### 3. Heterogenous Electron Transfer Rates
 --Work in progress--

-### 4. Resonant charge transport through molecular junctions
+### 4. Resonant Charge Transport through Molecular Junctions
 --Work in progress--

 The `vibron.py` package also includes some basic functionality to read NWChem outputs and process the NWChem frequency calculation output to obtain the Huang-Rhys parameters.